chazcornwall/math4610/software_manual/eps.md

 **Output:** None

 **Usage/Example:**
 This function cannot be used from the math4610lib.a archive.
 It can only be compiled directly.
+Please use typical C++ template syntax (not shown below due to markdown syntax).

 <pre><code>
 #inclde "math4610lib.h"